tpoechtrager/sdos-test/README.md

   - `/multipoll +1`: a separate thread handles flushing the graphic card commands and waiting for `vsync`, the main thread refreshes the engines continuously and when the other thread signals availability a frame is drawn.
-Pros: doesn't need `maxfps` (set it to 0), works very well with and without `vsync`.
+Pros: doesn't need `maxfps` (you can also disable it), works very well with and without `vsync`.
 With it, you get the advantages of multipoll  and no tearing at all, and you minimize the number of frames drawn (cfr maximum input lag and draw millis), without you may get a smaller value of draw